raymanaeron/liblogger/README.md

 The logger tracks messages that couldn't be processed asynchronously using atomic counters, providing visibility into potential log loss and helping you tune your logging volume or channel capacity.

-By combining these components and features, Rusty Logger v2 provides a logging framework that's both easy to use and production-ready, addressing the full spectrum of logging challenges faced by Rust developers.
+By combining these components and features, liblogger provides a logging framework that's both easy to use and production-ready, addressing the full spectrum of logging challenges faced by Rust developers.

 ---